wlykkehoy/SEIS744_Project/README.md

-# SEIS751_Project
+# SEIS744_Project
-This is my project for the St Thomas Web App Design &amp; Development (SEIS751) course.
+This is my project for the Internet of Things (SEIS751) course at St Thomas.